juergenweb/FrontendComments/README.md

 ## Configurations
-After you have installed the module, you have to set a default email address where the mails should be sent to.
-This email address can be entered manually or you can choose a ProcessWire field, which contains the email address.
+After you have installed the module, you need to set at least 1 moderator email address to which the mails should be sent when a new comment is posted.
+You can enter this email address manually or you can select a user with editing rights.
 All other configuration options are optional.

-* **`Comment moderation`** Select if you want to moderate all comments or only new comments or no comments at all.
-Moderation means that comments must be reviewed by a moderator, before they will be published
+The information about the individual configuration settings can be found right next to the corresponding configuration field.

 ## Is this a copy of the Comments Fieldtype by Ryan?
-No, it is not.
-This module runs on its own code base and was not copied from Ryans module.
-I only have taken a look about the features he offers inside his module to get an idea, what could be useful or not.
-This module offers much more configuration settings and features than the original module, so it not a copy.
+No, it's not.
+This module runs on its own codebase and has not been copied from Ryans module.
+I just looked at the features he offers in his module to get an idea of what might be useful or not.
+This module offers many more configuration settings and features than the original module, so it is not a copy.

-## My intention for the re-creation of a Fieldtype that exists
-I wanted to use all the advantages of my FrontendForms module on a comment component and I wanted that the forms of the comment component looks like the same as all other forms on my site, so that they integrate seamlessly.
-This is why I decided to develop my own version of a comment module.

 ## Installation and Quick-start guide
 1. First of all, you need to download and install the FrontendForms module from the [module directory](https://processwire.com/modules/frontend-forms/) if you have not installed it.